Cannabidiol (CBD) is just one of thousands of compounds produced by the cannabis plant, and belongs to the most recognized class called cannabinoids.

 They tested an eyedrop in rats that contained CBD and found that it raise intraocular pressure by 18 percent for at least four hours after the drops were instilled.

-The same study suggests that the cannabinoid that may successfully treat glaucoma by lowering intraocular pressure is THC, a compound which is illegal under the American Federal law (for now!)
+The same study suggests that the cannabinoid that may successfully manage glaucoma by lowering intraocular pressure is THC, a compound which is illegal under the American Federal law (for now!)

-Research into CBD as a potential treatment option for Huntington’s Disease dates back several decades, as early as 1991.
+Research into CBD as a potential care option for Huntington’s Disease dates back several decades, as early as 1991.